What is HOT, and what is the latest Holochain price prediction?

 So what is Holochain?
 Has it got the potential to give major networks such as Bitcoin and Ethereum a run for their money?
 And could it solve the problems that established blockchains have been facing – not to mention a number of internet platforms?

-There’s great interest in a Holochain price prediction because there’s a belief that this platform could actually perform much faster than many rivals that operate on blockchain technology.
+There’s great interest in a Holochain price prediction because there’s a belief that this platform could perform much faster than many rivals that operate on blockchain technology.

 Like blockchains, applications can be run on Holochain – but crucially, it’s claimed that this doesn’t have any impact on network performance.